transdigiware/blockchain/howto/ibp-console-create-app.md

 ```
 {:codeblock}

 This command closes the gRPC connections opened by your gateway.
-Closing connections will save network resources and improve performance.
+Closing connections save network resources and improve performance.

 After completing the edits from this step and **Step four**, save `issue.js` and close it.
 Submit the transaction that creates the new commercial paper by using the following command: